Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Conclusion

 This study has analyzed defense capability achieved by Bayesian defense mechanisms.
 It has been shown that the system to be protected can be guaranteed to be secure by Bayesian defense mechanisms provided that effective countermeasures are implemented.
 This fact implies that model knowledge can prevent the defender from being deceived in an asymptotic sense.
 As a defensive deception utilizing the derived asymptotic security, bluffing utilizing asymmetric recognition has been considered.
 It has also been shown that the attacker possibly stops the execution in the middle of the attack in a rational manner when she strongly believes the defender to be aware of the vulnerability, even if the vulnerability is unnoticed.

-Important future work includes an extension to infinite state spaces because the state space in a control system typically is a subset of the Euclidean space.
+Important future work includes an extension to infinite state spaces because the state space in control systems typically is a subset of the Euclidean space.
+For this purpose, existing Bayesian consistency analysis for general sample space should be useful~\cite{Walker2004New}.
 Moreover, although it is assumed that the state is observable in this framework, a generalization to partially observable setting is a more practical setting.
-Finally, analysis of the transient behavior with the defense scheme is an open problem.
+We expect that the key properties such as Lemma~\ref{lem:submar} still holds if the system requirement, such as Assumption~\ref{assum:input_obs}, can be appropriately modified.
+Another direction is to extend the results to non-binary types.
+Finally, finding a general condition for detection-averse utilities is an important issue.
+For this purpose, the example in Appendix~\ref{app:ex_detection-averse} should be helpful.